I would suggest you aim to have your bag packed by the time you are 36/37 weeks pregnant.

 As always, our specialists are here to help.
 Here are their best steps to prevent and soothe flare ups and manage your child’s eczema:

 After more tailored advice?
-Download Juno now and chat to a specialist in minutes.
+Download Juno on IOS or Android now and chat to a specialist in minutes.

 What does a birthplace choice actually mean?
 From the very start of pregnancy your midwife will ask you what your preferences are.
 For most women at the start of pregnancy the choice between home, a birth centre and hospital birth is like trying to choose what type of sushi you want.
 Over the years providing midwifery care, I have often been asked: